Reading now: Industrial truck license: Step by step - everything you need to know

 • Safe handling of loads

-• Stability during lifting and lowering
+• Stability when lifting and lowering

-• Storage and retrieval under supervision
+• Storing and retrieving under supervision

 • Sense of responsibility